Phaips/autoliftout/liftout/tools/auto/test_plan.md

 Notes

-- excessive charging of EB (maybe just ice) -> can discharge using multiple images, and autocontrast, conisder adding function
 - need to reset working distance (focus_and_link) once eucentric (in order to properly save state)

 - alignment on thinning stage after rotation ()
-- restoring to landing state
-- maintain working distance
-- decision:
-    - where to place the needle for reset
 - xcorr: post landing
 - tilt for thinning?
-    -

 #######################################